If you are grieving...

 I won't get into many details about my loss, because I know you're not here to read about me; you're here to find anything you can to help you deal with this and be in less pain.
 But I hope some of what I felt and learned might help you in some way.

-But eventually, impossible as it seemed, I did somehow survive, and you can too.
+But eventually, as impossible as it seemed, I did survive, and you can too.
 And really, what else can you do?
 The idea of staying in bed, pulling the covers over your head and never coming out is tempting, but not realistic.
 Life goes on whether we think it should or not, and as hard as it may be to believe right now, it's worth the effort.
 Why?
 Because although that person might not be "here" any more (not physically at least), you are.
-If anything, my loss reminded me how precious life is.
+If anything, this loss reminded me how precious life is.

 In other words, whether you realize it or not right now: you're worth it.